4-AcO-DMT: Use and effects

-Claims of subjective differences in effects between the acetylated and non-acetylated forms of psilocin vary: some users report that 4-AcO-DMT lasts slightly longer, whilst others report that it lasts for a considerably shorter time.
-Many users report less body load and nausea compared with psilocin.
-Some users find that the visual effects produced by 4-AcO-DMT more closely resemble those produced by DMT than those produced by psilocin or psilocybin.
-Despite the preceding reports however, there have been no controlled clinical studies to distinguish the subjective effects of psilacetin, psilocin, and psilocybin.
+In his book TiHKAL (Tryptamines I Have Known and Loved), Alexander Shulgin lists the same dose range of 10 to 20 mg orally and duration of 3 to 6 hours for psilocin, psilocybin, and 4-AcO-DMT.
+Another publication gave a 4-AcO-DMT dose range of 10 to 15 mg orally, with a typical dose of 12.5 mg orally, and a duration of about 5 to 8 hours.
+A further source gave a dose range for the drug of 5 to 30 mg orally, an onset of 15 to 40 minutes, and a duration of 4 to 7 hours.
+4-AcO-DMT is a prodrug of psilocin similarly to psilocybin and its effects are reported to be similar or identical to those of psilocybin and psilocybin-containing mushrooms.
+However, it is said to produce less nausea and body load than psilocybin-containing mushrooms.
+The drug is also often described as having a faster onset and shorter duration than psilocybin.
+4-AcO-DMT exposure results in modestly lower peripheral plasma concentrations of psilocin by weight than psilocybin in animals when they are given at equimolar doses.

+Specific effects of 4-AcO-DMT have been reported to include psychedelic visuals, closed-eye imagery, synesthesia, insights, disembodiment, euphoria, feelings of bliss and unity, oceanic boundlessness, ego dissolution, sedation, cognitive impairment, and spiritual experiences, among others.
+Adverse effects have been reported to include psychological side effects such as anxiety, paranoia, and low mood as well as gastrointestinal side effects such as nausea and vomiting.

+Side effects

+4-AcO-DMT, as a prodrug of psilocin, is not expected to differ from psilocybin or psilocin in terms of safety.

 Pharmacology

 Pharmacodynamics

 4-AcO-DMT is a prodrug of psilocin (4-HO-DMT).
 As a prodrug of psilocin, 4-AcO-DMT acts as a non-selective agonist of serotonin receptors, including of the serotonin 5-HT_{2A} receptor.
 The psychedelic effects of 4-AcO-DMT are mediated specifically by activation of the serotonin 5-HT_{2A} receptor.

 Similarly to psilocybin, psilocin, and other serotonergic psychedelics, 4-AcO-DMT produces the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.
 In addition, like psilocybin and other psychedelics, 4-AcO-DMT fully substitutes for the psychedelic DOM in rodent drug discrimination tests.
 4-AcO-DMT produces effects such as hypolocomotion and hypothermia in rodents as with psilocin as well.